DynoW/cuza.pages.dev/README.md

 ![approval](https://raw.githubusercontent.com/DynoW/images/main/cuza.pages.dev/tutorial-9.png)
 ## Important locations:

-`/public` - here are document files stored
+`/public` - here are documents stored

 `/src` - here is the source code of the site and where pages are created